jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 ## Scaling teamwork

 <a name="scaling-teamwork"></a>
-Yes its possible to scale out with docker-compose, and possible to scale up with Azure, but have you considered _scaling your depth?_
+So now we can see that it is possible to scale out with docker-compose, and it is possible to scale up with Azure/AWS/Google.

+There is is a deeper purpose here though: what about _scaling your team better?_

-So much [great](damianm.com/articles/human-benefits-of-a-microservice-architecture), [well researched](https://en.wikipedia.org/wiki/Conway%27s_law) [content](https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done) [exists](http://martinfowler.com/articles/microservices.html) on the subject of scaling architecture and teamwork, but rather than regurgitate it all I'll just leave you with some of my favourite pictures, collected on my own journey of learning.
+So much [great](damianm.com/articles/human-benefits-of-a-microservice-architecture), [well researched](https://en.wikipedia.org/wiki/Conway%27s_law) [content](https://blog.bufferapp.com/small-teams-why-startups-often-win-against-google-and-facebook-the-science-behind-why-smaller-teams-get-more-done) [exists](http://martinfowler.com/articles/microservices.html) on the subject of the impact of team design and its impact on your architecture.

+You can leverage these observations in the field: here are two of my favourite images that sum this up (credit goes to Sam Newman @ martinfowler.com)

 ![Siloed functional teams](http://martinfowler.com/articles/microservices/images/conways-law.png)

 *Siloed functional teams produce siloed application architectures with capabilities that nobody owns from end to end.*

 ![](http://martinfowler.com/articles/microservices/images/PreferFunctionalStaffOrganization.png)

 *Cross functional teams produce code they can own from end to end, that fits in with other code that other teams own.*